minoshim/qasMHD/1D/SERIAL/wave/README.md

 Random white noise is added to the magnetic field and pressure, and their perturabations propagate as the Alfven and magnetosonic waves.

-Exsample results for high and low beta cases are shown below (Top...wave profiles, bottom left...spectrum of the magnetic field, bottom right...spectrum fo the pressure):
+Example results for high and low beta cases are shown below (Top...spatial profiles, bottom left...spectrum of the magnetic field, bottom right...spectrum of the pressure):

 1. Beta=10.
 The pressure perturbation propagates as the fast magnetosonic wave.
 ![Wave profile for beta=10](../imgs/wave/wave_b1e+1.png)